-The Financial Statements have been prepared on a going concern basis under the historical cost convention as modified by the revaluation of certain assets.
-The Financial Statements of the Company for the year ended 31 March 2023 have been prepared in accordance with FRS 102 issued by the Financial Reporting Council and in accordance with the Companies (Guernsey) Law, 2008.
+The Financial Statements have been prepared on a going concern basis under the historical cost convention as modified by the fair value of certain financial assets.
+The Financial Statements of the Company for the year ended 31 March 2024 have been prepared in accordance with FRS 102 issued by the Financial Reporting Council and in accordance with the Companies (Guernsey) Law, 2008.

-In arriving at their conclusion the Directors have considered -
+In arriving at their conclusion on the basis of going concern, the Directors have considered -

-Financial resources, business plans and management intentions - the Company's net assets at 31 March 2023 of £627,185,725 and the cash balance at 31 March 2023 of £64,246,462.
+Financial resources, business plans and management intentions - the Company's net assets at 31 March 2024 of £522,187,387 and the cash balance at 31 March 2024 of £35,658,298, together with the facts that:

-- annual operating expenditure of the Company is not considered material - there are no intentions to liquidate or close down the company in the ensuing period to 30 June 2024.
+- annual operating expenditure of the Company is not considered material, and - there are no current intentions to liquidate or close down the Company in the ensuing period to 30 June 2025.